imageio/imageio/docs/examples.rst

 Use the special ``<video0>`` uri to read frames from your webcam (via the ffmpeg plugin).
 You can replace the zero with another index in case you have multiple cameras attached.
+You need to ``pip install imageio-ffmpeg`` in order to use this plugin.

 .. code-block:: python